pschild/smart-home-conx/README.md

   - create the necessary folder structure,
   - clone necessary repository,
   - prepare env file
-  - and finally run the services.
+  - and finally run the services (in dev mode, see "Dev and Prod Mode" for more information)